-As instruments rather than components like attenuators and phase shifters, signal generators are obviously more complex, and our goal has been to make the Lab Brick LSG and LMS Series instruments easy to use but very capable.
+As instruments, rather than components like attenuators and phase shifters, signal generators are more complicated to set up.
+But our goal has been to make the Lab Brick LSG and LMS Series instruments portable and easy-to-use, while remaining extremely capable.

-As you can see from the figure below, frequency, frequency and power step size, as well as pulse and sweep modes are all configured in the same screen.
-The frequency-setting field is on the left and you just type in your desired frequency into the window and hit the computer’s “Enter” key.
+Signal frequency, frequency/power step size, as well as pulse and sweep modes are all configured in the same screen.
+The frequency-setting field is on the left and you just type in your desired frequency into the window and hit the “Enter” key.
 The PLL indicator in the window will turn green to verify that the frequency is established.
 You can also use the up/down arrows.

 The software will sweep once if you select “One Time” and “Stop” disables the sweep.
 Select “Repeat” and the signal generator will repeatedly sweep from the start to end frequency, blank the retrace, and begin the sweep again at the start frequency.
 You can also perform a “bidirectional sweep” by checking the box enabling this function.
 In a bidirectional sweep the signal generator sweeps from the start frequency to the end frequency and back again.
 Sweep time is the time is takes to go from start to stop frequencies so the full cycle from the start frequency back to the start frequency is twice the specified sweep time.

 On the same screen, you also set the RF output power by typing the desired output power into the window or via the up/down arrows as shown below.
-Next to this on the screen is the step size, so once again have presets: 1 and 10 dB.
-Select “Other” and you can choose any step size between 0.5 and 40 dB in 0.5-dB increments.
+Next to this on the screen is the step size with presets of 1 and 10 dB.
+Select “Other” and you can choose any step size between 0.5 and 40 dB in 0.5 dB increments.